Ondrik8/PowerPrivesc/README.md

 # Requirements
 - Internet Connection (On The Computer Where You Use This Script)
 # Usage
+After importing the script with `Import-Module` or invoke the script with `.\Invoke-PowerPrivesc.ps1` or *invoking it remotely*,this is the options you have
 ```
 PARAMETER ScriptLink
 The link that goes into the script